Chocolate Chip Layer Cake

 In other words: this cake is perfect for everyone.
 If you have a reason to celebrate — a birthday, an anniversary, a new job, making it through another week to Friday — this cake will make everyone happy.

 Equally important: this cake is easy to make!
 Because there are miniature chocolate chips in the frosting (a requirement for a chocolate chip cake, of course!), the frosting is textured.
-In other words, there’s no need to spend the time trying to get the frosting perfectly smooth.
+In other words, there’s no need to spend time trying to get the frosting perfectly smooth.

 Easy to make and delicious to eat?
 Yes, indeed!